freysn/ldg_core/readme.md

 This is the implementation of grid layout method described in this EuroVis 2022 paper:

-S. Frey, “Optimizing Grid Layouts for Level-of-Detail Exploration of Large Data Collections,” 2022, doi: 10.1111/cgf.14537.
+S. Frey, “Optimizing Grid Layouts for Level-of-Detail Exploration of Large Data Collections,” 2022, <https://doi.org/10.1111/cgf.14537>.

 It has been tested on macOS BigSur and Ubuntu 22.04.